Keeping the Evidence Chain: Semantic Evidence Allocation for Training-Free Token Pruning in Video Temporal Grounding: Experiments

 \subsection{Discussion}

 While SemVID preserves the evidence chain with role-aware token selection, a limitation of our implementation lies in the coarse Budget Allocation (BA).
-BA jointly considers the query-frame relevance and inter-frame variation, where the latter is approximated by frame feature differences.
-This proxy can be biased by camera or irrelevant motions and thus absorb part of the budget (Fig.~\ref{fig:vis_budget_allocation}), potentially weakening coverage of subtle actions.
-In practice, the effect is limited because our allocation enforces per-frame coverage, and subtle actions typically require a small number of evidence tokens.
-Moreover, motion tokens are eventually filtered by query relevance, which suppresses background transitions and retains meaningful motion evidence.
-We report a dedicated analysis of sensitivity to motion amplitude and include additional evaluation on VideoQA in Appx.~\ref{appx:exp}.
+BA jointly considers query-frame relevance and inter-frame variation, where the latter is approximated by frame feature differences.
+This proxy can be biased by camera or irrelevant motions and thus absorb part of the budget (Appx.
+D.5), potentially weakening coverage of subtle actions.
+A related failure case is that background motion may produce strong local variation and interfere with motion-token selection.
+In practice, these effects are largely mitigated by our per-frame context floor and query-aware motion filtering: the former prevents weak evidence from being completely pruned, while the latter suppresses query-irrelevant transitions.
+Nevertheless, more robust motion identification remains an important future direction.
+We report a dedicated analysis of sensitivity to motion amplitude and include additional evaluation on VideoQA in Appx.
+D.